Having a flexible sigmoidoscopy

 Many people fart during the test.
 This is perfectly normal and is nothing to be embarrassed about.

 If you have polyps, your endoscopist can remove these.
 You will not feel this.
-When a polyp is particular big or in a difficult position, you might need to wait for another time for it to be removed and re-booked on a special list.
+When a polyp is particularly big or in a difficult position, you might need to come back another time for it to be removed.
+We will re-book your appointment on a special list.

 Pain